 13. “Luna (Timo Maas Remix)” Wolfgang Haffner, Rockets & Ponies

 A techno tune that I stumbled upon at the onset of this year’s summer.
 It only felt appropriate to start summer off right with a new remix from a gentleman who knows a thing or two about Ibizan summers.
-Timo Maas brings his brilliant techno touch to the latest by Wolfgang Haffner, have fun with this one.
+Timo Maas brings his brilliant techno touch to the latest by Wolfgang Haffner.

 14. “Planes & Trains (Dosem Remix)” Hot Since 72, Suara

 Don’t get in the way, this song’s going somewhere.
-By plane, by train, by you get it… Sometimes you think things can’t get better, and then Dosem does his thing and you’ve got something that’ll turn any frown upside down.
+Sometimes you think things can’t get better, and then Dosem does his thing and you’ve got something that’ll turn any frown upside down.